jstemerdink/EPi.Libraries.Logging.NLog/readme.txt

-﻿Add NLog logging to EPiServer 8.
+﻿Do not forget to set the logging level in the EPiServerLog.config to OFF, this to prvent double logging.